 Rishi A Hindu wise man or ascetic, also known as essai; these bearded characters are often seen sitting cross-legged at the base of pillars or flanking walls.

-Vine Another symbol of purity, the vine graces doorways and lintels and is meant to help cleanse visitors on their journey to this heaven on earth, the abode of the gods.
+Vine Another symbol of purity, the vine graces doorways and lintels and is meant to help cleanse the visitor on their journey to this heaven on earth, the abode of the gods.

 Yama God of death who presides over the underworld and passes judgement on whether people continue to heaven or hell.